-run(executable[, memory_map]) Run a quil executable. experiment(experiment[, memory_map]) Run a TomographyExperiment on a QVM or QPU backend. run_and_measure(program, trials) Run the provided state preparation program and mea- sure all qubits. run_symmetrized_readout(program, trials[, Run a quil program in such a way that the readout ]) error is made symmetric. qubits() Return a sorted list of this QuantumComputer's de- vice's qubits qubit_topology() Return a NetworkX graph representation of this QuantumComputer's device's qubit connectivity. get_isa([oneq_type, twoq_type]) Return a target ISA for this QuantumComputer's de- vice. compile(program[, to_native_gates,]) A high-level interface to program compilation.
+run(executable[, memory_map]) Run a quil executable. calibrate(experiment) Perform readout calibration on the various multi-qubit observables involved in the provided Experiment. experiment(experiment[, memory_map]) Run an Experiment on a QVM or QPU backend. run_and_measure(program, trials) Run the provided state preparation program and mea- sure all qubits. run_symmetrized_readout(program, trials[, Run a quil program in such a way that the readout ]) error is made symmetric. qubits() Return a sorted list of this QuantumComputer's de- vice's qubits qubit_topology() Return a NetworkX graph representation of this QuantumComputer's device's qubit connectivity. get_isa([oneq_type, twoq_type]) Return a target ISA for this QuantumComputer's de- vice. compile(program[, to_native_gates,]) A high-level interface to program compilation.